ASEAN meeting grapples with trade war, territorial disputes

 After weeks of wrangling, senior diplomats hammered out a compromise phrase that expresses concern over “serious incidents in the area, which have eroded trust and confidence, increased tensions and may undermine peace, security and stability in the region,” one of the diplomats said.

 The phrase would not name China or mention other details, the diplomat said.
-Both officials spoke to AP on condition of anonymity for lack of authority to discuss the issue publicly.
+Both officials spoke on condition of anonymity for lack of authority to discuss the issue publicly.

 China and its ASEAN allies have steadfastly refused attempts to use the annual summits as an arena to rebuke Beijing for its actions, which include building seven islands on disputed reefs that U.S. officials say could serve as military platforms to intimidate rival claimants.